Once Upon a Time There Was This Open Loop Marketing…

-You want to know, did Frank actually earn that much money?
-How?
-And most importantly, can you do the same if you follow his template?
+You want to know, “Did Frank actually earn that much money?
+How?”
+And most importantly, “Can I do the same if I follow his template?”

-Frank links you to the video in the email as well as embeds it at the top of the email.
-Much like the examples we’ve already discussed, Frank keeps some of the mystery in his first video.
+Frank linked prospects to the video in the email as well as embedded it at the top of the email.
+Much like the examples we’ve already discussed, Frank kept some of the mystery in his first video.

-Sure, it’s informative.
-But it doesn’t explain everything you need to know about his product (that’s the ol’ open loop for ya).
+Sure, it was informative.
+But it didn’t explain everything you needed to know about his product (that’s the ol’ open loop for ya).

-He mentions in his initial email that he’ll send out several more videos to those who watch the first.
-By staggering out his information, he’s able to grow interest more for each video.
+He mentioned in his initial email that he’d send out several more videos to those who watched the first one.
+By staggering out his information, he was able to grow interest more for each video.

-And no surprise here, you can’t fully understand Frank’s product without watching all 3 videos.
+And no surprise here, you couldn’t fully understand Frank’s product without watching all 3 videos.

-It’s only once you watch all three videos can you put the full picture together.
+It’s only once you watch all 3 videos can you put the full picture together.